-The second part of the certificate training program is an active learning seminar focusing on pharmacy practice implementation.
+The second component of the APhA's Pharmacy-Based Immunization Delivery certificate training program (14th Edition) is an active learning seminar focusing on pharmacy practice implementation.
 The live training seminar is based on the experience of practitioners involved in immunization advocacy and administration.
 The training seminar reinforces and expands on the self-study program and addresses areas such as immunization needs, legal and regulatory issues, and injection-technique training.
-Participants will be expected to practice giving intramuscular and subcutaneous injections on each other.
+Participants will be expected to practice giving intramuscular and subcutaneous injections.